Spydr06/cspydr-vscode-extension/README.md

 # cspydr-syntax-highlighting README

-This is the Visual Studio Code extention for my programming language CSpydr, which I currently develop.
+This is the Visual Studio Code extension for my programming language CSpydr, which I currently develop.

-Please check out CSpydr on its [official repository](https://github.com/Spydr06/CSpydr) for more information
+Please check out CSpydr on its [official repository](https://github.com/Spydr06/CSpydr) for more information.

 ## Features